Adzz/CV/README.md

 Branded a building company who invested and worked with me in buying and renovating a student house.
 - Sourced supplies, laboured and handled the application of various licenses and permissions.
-- Produced scale drawings of proposed work, negotiated with neighbours and attended a deputation where I had to fight for our plans in front of a planning committee.
+- Produced scale drawings of proposed work, negotiated with neighbours and attended a deputation at council chambers, where I had to fight for our plans in front of a planning committee.
 - Required a demanding work ethic and careful time management; time working here overlapped with my time at Makers Academy

 ####Rockstar Marine - Motor Yacht Blind Date